cracker0dks/LicodeSip/README.md

 ## Flow of the Application
 1. Bridge register on the SIP Server as normal SipClient
 2. Phone calls SIP Server with a number like "1234567656" (Must be equal to a sipNumber from a room on the Licode Server)
-2. SIP Server redirects call to the SIP client started by this bridge
+2. SIP Server redirects call to the SIP client started by this bridge (And sets a SIP header var for the client)
 3. Bridge search for a LicodeRoom with the attribute: sipNumber = 1234567656
 4. Only go on if room with sipNumber exist
 5. Connect all streams from the Licode Room to the SipClient